-The French Government Trolls Trump On The Paris Climate Accords — VIDEO
+The French Government Trolls Trump With Its Own Paris Accord Video

 After President Trump announced that he will withdraw the United States from the Paris climate accord, the White House released a video defending Trump's decision and outlining the arguments for exiting the accord.
 Not long thereafter, the French government trolled Trump's Paris climate accord video, modifying the text to explain why the United States really should have stayed in the agreement.